jainsambhav91/data-viz-uncert/README.md

 For instance:

-Question: Does the bank provide you with the privilege to withdraw money from your account any time you want?

-Possible Answers: Yes / No / Don't know

 There are 2 datasets involved - one with the survey responses before the training program was conducted and one with responses after the training program.
 However, in each district, not all respondents who participated in the pre-survey were present in the post-survey, leading to a non-response bias in the post-survey analysis.